 7. Tune your ears... and listen to gospel music

 At Christmas time, the city is transformed into a fairytale city with its lights, decorations and typical sweets.
 The best part?
 The special programming for these dates.
 Until mid-January you can visit the Auditorium Parco della Musica, which hosts a Christmas market, an ice rink and organizes more than 50 concerts, shows, a gospel festival and exhibitions.
 Don't miss it!

 One of my favorite plans was to attend a concert of the Rome Gospel Festival, the most important European gospel event, featuring some of the best groups in the U.S. The show, directed by Mario Ciampà, was born in 1985 and has a long tradition in the country.
 You'll get the hair on the back of your neck with their voices!

 8. Visit a multicultural Christmas village

 Throughout its more than 25,000 square meters, you will discover how this holiday is celebrated in every corner of the world.
-The Christmas World exhibition immerses you in Christmas atmospheres, traditions and peculiarities of different countries through its art installations - a wonderful journey through different cultures!
-I particularly loved discovering the typical products of each region and enjoying the cultural shows in the original language of each country.
+The Christmas World exhibition immerses you in the Christmas atmosphere, traditions and peculiarities of different countries through its artistic installations: a wonderful journey through different cultures!

 Interesting facts about the exhibition 'Christmas World'

-- Where: Auditorium Parco della Musica, Viale Pietro De Coubertin, 30.
+- Where: Parco della Musica Auditorium, Viale Pietro De Coubertin, 30.